Passing (gender): Passing as male

 Another common part of passing is chest binding to flatten one's chest.
 This is done with commercial binders, sports bras, or other compression athletic wear.
-Other methods such as duct tape, elastic bandages (such as "Ace" brand bandages), and plastic wrap are advised against due to their ability to restrict blood flow and breathing as well as damage skin.
+Other methods such as duct tape, elastic bandages, and plastic wrap are advised against due to their ability to restrict blood flow and breathing as well as damage skin.
 It is also advised to take days off from wearing a binder when possible, wear properly sized binders, avoid sleeping in binders, and avoid wearing binders for more than 8 hours per day.

 Masculinizing hormone therapy can contribute to a more male presentation by creating a more masculine physique and lowering one's voice.
 Transgender men undergoing cross-sex hormone therapy develop a more masculine body fat distribution and reduced hip circumference.
 Testosterone therapy lengthens the vocal tract and reduces fundamental frequency when speaking.
 If this does not bring the voice into a passable speaking range, transgender voice therapy and voice masculinizing surgery are available.